microsoftgraph/microsoft-graph-docs.ru-RU/concepts/sdks/create-client.md

 };

 // Callback function that receives the user prompt
-// Prompt contains the generated device code that use must
+// Prompt contains the generated device code that you must
 // enter during the auth process in the browser Func<DeviceCodeInfo, CancellationToken, Task> callback = (code, cancellation) => {
     Console.WriteLine(code.Message);